Get A Quote

 What Are Agreed-Upon Procedures (AUPs)?

-An Agreed-Upon Procedure (AUP) is a professional engagement where an independent practitioner performs specific procedures that have been mutually agreed upon by the client and stakeholders.
+An Agreed-Upon Procedure (AUP) is a professional engagement where an independent practitioner performs specific procedures that have been mutually agreed upon by the client and the relevant stakeholders.

 • The practitioner reports factual findings only.